Autodesk Fusion with PowerShape | Get Prices and Buy PowerShape 2025

 CASE STUDIES

-See how others are using Fusion with PowerShape and its modelling for manufacture tools.
+See how others are using Fusion with PowerShape and its modeling for manufacture tools.

 Autodesk Fusion with PowerShape runs on Microsoft® Windows® 10 and Windows 11.
 See system requirements (US Site) for details.

-Autodesk Fusion with PowerShape is CAD modelling software designed to help manufacturers simplify the process of converting product designs into the moulds, tools and dies used to make them.
-PowerShape is an ideal modelling companion for CAM software, such as PowerMill or FeatureCAM, and helps create geometry to aid CAM programming.
+Autodesk Fusion with PowerShape is CAD modeling software designed to help manufacturers simplify the process of converting product designs into the molds, tools, and dies used to make them.
+PowerShape is an ideal modeling companion for CAM software, such as PowerMill or FeatureCAM, and helps create geometry to aid CAM programming.

 PowerShape can work with native CAD data from mainstream design systems.
-Intelligent workflows help you import, analyse, repair and prepare complex parts for CNC machining.
+Intelligent workflows help you import, analyze, repair, and prepare complex parts for CNC machining.

-Autodesk Fusion with PowerShape is commonly used by manufacturers who receive a finished product design and need to convert it into manufacturable parts (often moulds, tools, dies and electrodes) used for mass production.
+Autodesk Fusion with PowerShape is commonly used by manufacturers who receive a finished product design and need to convert it into manufacturable parts (often molds, tools, dies, and electrodes) used for mass production.

 PowerShape is typically used by manufacturing engineers and CNC machine operators who generate NC machining code that will be used to produce these same parts with CNC machinery.